 Smart nutrition labelling should aim to have direct effects on consumer choices, and encourage people to ask “Where does my food come from?” before buying it, to favor eating real, healthier and fresher food that truly to nourish them.
 The Chilean nutrition labelling model has put the spotlight on the discussion on the human right to adequate food, as well as a people-centered approach that gives primacy on the right to informed consent on health over prevailing market machinations.
 Even though the expression “nutrition labelling” may seem too technical and too boring to discuss at first sight, the truth is that each of us eats and makes food choices on a daily basis.
 Therefore, it is important to insist to our governments that freedom of food choices be closely tied to our full comprehension of them, regardless of the labelling model adopted.

-*Ana is a researcher at the Center for the Study of Justice, Law and Society (Dejusticia).
+*Ana is a researcher at the Center for Law, Justice and Society (Dejusticia).

 Featured photo: PercyGermany